I am an Associate Professor jointly appointed in the Departments of

 (primarily seasonal flu).

-I am currently an Associate Editor for the
+I am currently serving as an Associate Editor for:

 Springer Series in the Data Sciences.

 I am also occasionally an Area Chair for the conferences:

 Artificial Intelligence and Statistics (AISTATS),

 International Conference on Machine Learning (ICML), and

 (usually just for one of these conferences per year).